Warsha97/Warsha97/README.md

 - 👋 Hi, I’m Warsha Kiringoda
 - 👀 I’m interested in web development and audio processing/ Music information retrieval with ML.
-- My specialities are Java, C# and dotnet frameworks, Typescript, Javascript and Angular framework
-- 🌱 I’m currently working as a software engineer in 99x
+- 🌱 I’m currently working as a developer
-- 📫 Reach me via warkiringoda@gmail.com

 <!---
 Warsha97/Warsha97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.